- Required: Yes

 - ONLY wines manufactured by the permittee on the winery premises may be sold and shipped to consumers

 Wineries must have a valid direct shipping permit in order to ship to consumers in Iowa.
 The annual permit fee is $25.
 Additionally, direct shippers must post a $5000 bond, remit excise tax and submit direct shipment reports.
-Out-of-State wineries only shipping to Iowa consumers are not required to remit Iowa sales tax.

 - Permit applications must be submitted via Iowa’s elicensing website.